 Third, our analysis omits aquatic plants, seaweed, and other aquatic animals (e.g., amphibians, reptiles) due to insufficient data at national scales.
 Data on direct human consumption of seaweed versus industrial use is incomplete, and aquatic plant production is recorded by FAO under “aquatic plants nei” -- an ill-defined category given the informal nature of harvests for household and local consumption27.
 This paper calls for a more inclusive treatment of blue foods than previous demand models given the significant role of aquatic foods other than fish in food and nutrition security in many locations.

 Finally, our analysis does not explicitly include price dynamics as derived from supply-demand balances, given that the study focuses specifically on blue food demand.
 Price and affordability are the main barriers to nutritious diets for poor consumers61.
-Global and regional price indices for blue foods are currently limited and inconsistent (SI.3) and should be improved and coordinated for policy purposes given the nutritional and food justice consequences of price hikes for food insecure populations.
+Global and regional price indices for blue foods are currently limited and inconsistent (SI.3) and should be improved and coordinated for policy purposes given the nutritional and food justice consequences of price hikes for food-insecure populations.

 More generally, there is an urgent need to integrate blue foods into national and global strategies on nutritional security and sustainable food systems.
 The dominant shock to blue food systems during 2020-21 has been the global COVID-19 pandemic, a topic not covered in this paper.
 Much improved data on household consumption and prices in rural and urban settings are urgently needed to ameliorate the impacts of shocks, including pandemics and climate change, on vulnerable populations.
 Only then can global food policy leaders begin to create an internationally coherent vision of blue foods -- one that has policy relevance and can deliver on nutrition, equity, and environmental objectives.